 Since you do not need to a establish a quorum for read replica clusters, the replication factor can be either even or odd.
 Click Create.

 While waiting for the universe to get created, it should look like this:

-Once the universe is created, you should see something like this in the universe overview.
+Once the universe is created, you should see something like this in the Universe Overview tab.

-Note how we have a distinguished primary and read replica cluster defined, designated by the yellow and green groups respectively.
+Note how you have a distinguished primary and read replica cluster defined, designated by the yellow and green groups respectively.

 readonly1 identifier associated with the name.

 Go to the cloud provider's instances page.
 In GCP, browse to Compute Engine -> VM Instances and search for instances that have

 helloworld3 in their name.
 You should see something as follows, corresponding to our primary cluster.

 In AWS, browse to Instances and do the same search, you should see three nodes corresponding to our read replica cluster.